argoproj/argo-events/docs/managed-namespace.md

         - default
 ```

-In cluster scope installation, don't include "--namespaced" or "--managed-namespace".
+In cluster scope installation, don't include `--namespaced` or `--managed-namespace`.